RTEMS/rtems-docs/user/rsb/index.rst

 systems.
 There is no automatic dependence checking between various packages you build or packages and software your host system you may have installed.
 We assume the build sets and configuration files you are using have been created by developers who do.
-Support is provided for package config or ``pkgconfg`` type files so you can check and use standard libraries if present.
+Support is provided for package config or ``pkgconfig`` type files so you can check and use standard libraries if present.
 If you have a problem please ask on our :r:list:`devel`.